Paynes Creek Historic State Park

 During the 1840s, tensions between the settlers and Seminole Indians prompted authorities to establish a trading post in Florida's interior, away from settlements.

-Built in early 1849, the post was attacked and destroyed by renegade Indians that summer.
-In late 1849, Fort Chokonikla was built nearby as the first outpost in a chain of forts established to control the Seminoles.
+Built in early 1849, the post was attacked and destroyed by Native Americans that summer.
+In late 1849, Fort Chokonikla was built nearby as the first outpost in a chain of forts established during tensions with Seminole Indians.
 The Seminoles never attacked the fort, but the Army was nearly defeated by mosquitoes.

 Today, nature enthusiasts and hikers can enjoy walking along trails through the park's natural areas.
 Paynes Creek and the adjoining Peace River provide opportunities for canoeing, kayaking and fishing.

 A museum at the visitor center depicts the lives of Florida's Seminole Indians and pioneers during the 19th century.
-The visitor center is open 9 a.m. to 5 p.m., Thursday through Monday.
+The visitor center is open daily during park hours of operation.

 Plan Your Visit